-21. This act shall take effect on the first day of the thirteenth month after enactment, except that the Chief Administrator of the New Jersey Motor Vehicle Commission may take any anticipatory administrative action in advance as shall be necessary for the implementation of this act.
-Section 20 of this act shall expire upon submission of the advisory board's report required to be prepared and submitted pursuant to subsection h. of section 20 of this act.
+- 1[21.
+This act] 27. a.
+Sections 1 through 24 and section 261 shall take effect on the first day of the thirteenth month after enactment, except that the Chief Administrator of the New Jersey Motor Vehicle Commission may take any anticipatory administrative action in advance as shall be necessary for the implementation of this act. - 1b.
+Section 25 of this act shall take effect on the first day of the sixth month after enactment. - 29 c.1 Section 1[20] 261 of this act shall expire upon submission 30 of the advisory board's report required to be prepared and submitted 31 pursuant to subsection h. of section 1[20] 261 of this act.